 For me personally, it was Tekken 3’s Brazilian capoeira fighter Eddy Gordo.
-And clearly now, diversification of minority characters in video games are broader and wider.
-So, kids these days have many more black character options.
+And clearly, now, diversification of minority characters in video games is broader and wider.
+So, kids, these days have many more black character options.

-But, while thinking back on the good ol’ days, I started to realize that I never personally knew what game had the first black playable character.
+But, while thinking back on the good ole’ days, I started to realize that I never personally knew what game had the first black playable character.

 So, I did some research and came across Vintage Computing and Gaming’s Benj Edwards‘ early findings.
 The first playable video game character of color was in Atari’s Basketball (1979) for the Atari 800.